SHeDAISY: 2008–2010: The Best of SHeDAISY and breakup

 Lyric Street released a compilation album, The Best of SHeDAISY, in 2008.
 Country Universe writer Kevin John Coyne rated the album four out of five stars, as he thought it showcased the group's variety of sounds and strengths as performers, but also thought it would have been further improved by the inclusion of album cuts.
-This was followed in March 2009 by a single titled "Bucket Full of Beautiful".
+This release was followed in March 2009 by a single titled "Bucket Full of Beautiful".
 In April 2010, Disney announced that it would be closing the Lyric Street label as a means of consolidating operations.
 At the time of closure, SHeDAISY was still one of several acts signed.
 Longview News-Journal reporter Jo Lee Ferguson stated in November 2010 that the group had not had any concerts listed on their website since June of that year, and that that an e-mail to their manager had not been answered.
 Additionally, Ferguson stated that the trio had recorded another album for Lyric Street titled A Story to Tell, which she determined not to have been released.

-Courtney Campbell of Wide Open Country observed in 2020 that SHeDAISY quietly retired from performing after the closure of Lyric Street.
+Courtney Campbell of Wide Open Country observed in 2020 that SHeDAISY quietly retired from performing after the closure of Lyric Street and largely returned to their personal lives.
 Despite the breakup, Kristyn Osborn and Arden composed a jingle in 2013 for the Calgary Zoo in Calgary, Alberta.
 This jingle was used to advertise a charity concert held at the zoo after it suffered damage in the 2013 Alberta floods.
-According to Campbell, the Osborn sisters returned to their personal lives after SHeDAISY broke up.